mnstucky/cartagena-decor/README.md

 This is a fully custom e-commerce platform for Cartagena Decor, a seller of handmade Colombian art.
-The project is in development.
-If you'd like to see the project live, please reach out; the project's media isn't on GitHub, so you won't get a full experience with npm install and npm run dev.
+The project is in development, but you can see the current version live here: https://cartagena-decor.vercel.app/.

 # Features